ziptx/kubernetes-ipv6/README.md

 > [!TIP]
 > - The setup below uses a random IPv6 ULA (private) address space.
 The 2001:db8 'documention' addresses are not used, so that this working enviroment can be mimicked.
 This tutorial is derived from the awesome guide by [sgryphon](https://github.com/sgryphon/kubernetes-ipv6) which has aged with the many evolving changes in Kubernetes AND Calico code bases.
 >
-> - This setup assumes you have native IPv6 access to the internet.
-Each node will need a secondary GUA IP address / an additional NIC with an IPv6 address and DNS from your carrier / or a NAT66 translation to a GUA address.
-If not, you will need to have DNS64 + NAT64 available to your IPv6 only server, as the installation uses several resources (Docker registry, Github).
+> - The Calico installation (CNI Provider) uses Github which is IPv4 only.
+If you are not using Calico, Kubernetes installs correctly using IPv6 and the IPv6 internet.
+Each node will need a secondary GUA IP address /or/ an additional NIC with an GUA IPv6 address from your carrier /or/ a NAT66 translation to a GUA address.
+For the Calico install, you will need to have DNS64 + NAT64 available to your IPv6 only server /or/ an IPv4 address on the CONTROL node.

 ## Environment Review - On-premise config